-The Drexel Gaming curriculum is a cross-discipline offering between the Game Art & Production (GMAP) program in the Antoinette Westphal College of Media Arts and Design and Department of Computer Science (CS) in the College of Engineering.
+The Drexel Gaming curriculum is a cross-discipline offering between the Digital Media (DIGM) program in the Antoinette Westphal College of Media Arts and Design and Department of Computer Science (CS) in the College of Computing and Informatics.
 The 3D gaming courses are taught by Digital Media faculty, where 3D modeling, animation, and effects are seen in animation production course projects such as found here.
-The Game Art & Production course offerings in modeling, animation, audio, video, web, etc. can be found on the Game Art & Production weblink above.
+The Digital Media course offerings in modeling, animation, audio, video, web, etc. can be found on the Digital Media weblink above.

 Note: To learn a little more about the classes, research, and the process of RePlay, you can also view a presentation with video given at EG2008 by Dr. Diefenbach by clicking here (~33MB).